academe/osgb-tools/README.md

     // array(2) { [0]=> float(53.804781271911) [1]=> float(-1.9813210410013) }

 The same conversion can also be seen here: http://www.nearby.org.uk/coord.cgi?p=SE0123034300&f=full

+Another tool to check: http://www.russ-hore.co.uk/osgb/ (paste in the OSGB reference "SE 01230 34300").
+I suspect all the tools are suffering from rounding errors in different ways, or are maybe using different ellipsoids.
+They need investigating to find *the right one*.

 Again to note: this will change, and is just a quick library put in to deomonstrate.